aistrate/github-username-search/README.md

 - TypeScript
 - React (with Hooks)
 - React Router
-- no CSS framework (like Bootstrap)
+- plain CSS (no frameworks such as Bootstrap)
+- responsive CSS (for mobile)